Improving safety and store performance

 While many of the questions that have arisen out of "life in the time of Corona" are rooted in weighing risks and sidestepping uncertainty, technology can help us take the next steps forward with confidence.
 Xovis has long been an innovator in the world of technology and met the COVID-19 challenge at the ready – with applying our technology to new use cases and rapidly developing new features.
 Many first-time customers of Xovis now invest in our technology to manage the safety requirements but how do they leverage their investment for long-term added value?

-To answer this pressing question and related points, Xovis has organized a Retail Webinar on August 26, 2020.
+To answer this pressing question and related points, Xovis held a Retail Webinar on August 26, 2020.
 If you want to know more about how our technology helps retailers to manage the pandemic and create value in the long run, please read on.
-If this topic turns out to be your cup of tea, sign up for our Retail Webinar on simultaneously improving safety and store performance – even in the eye of the storm.
+You can also learn more in our video of the webinar highlights.

 Create a safe environment by managing store occupancy